Can cats be vegan?

 Unlike humans, dogs are truly omnivorous.

-Some dogs do very well on a vegan diet, if fed a high protein, nutrient dense kibble.
-I'll cover dogs in another post; because that's quite complex and is in many ways breed dependent.
+Some dogs do very well on a plant-based diet, if fed a high protein, nutrient dense kibble.
+I'll cover dogs in another post – because that's quite complex and is in many ways breed dependent.

-The comparison does raise a key point in this debate, though: Feeding a dog (an omnivore) a vegan diet is not much of an experiment, and can be highly beneficial – particularly for dogs with arthritis and heart problems.
+The comparison does raise a key point in this debate, though: Feeding a dog (an omnivore) a plant-based (vegan) diet is not much of an experiment, and can be highly beneficial – particularly for dogs with arthritis and heart problems.

 However, feeding a cat a vegan diet is very experimental.
 It's an experiment that has the potential to go quite wrong.